johnofsydney/project0/README.md

 Then count to four in a straight line

 ### Othello
 Flip any of your opponents tiles between the tile you just placed and your next tile in a stright line.
+Count in 8 directions until one of your own tiles is found.
+Build an array of all tiles to be flipped.

 ## Things remaining
 AI for any / all games